Logo Voyage

 The oldest rail rapid transit system in India, the Kolkata Metro is the fastest, cleanest, most reliable and most efficient of all the transport Kolkata has to offer.
 Trains run every 5 minutes (rush hours) to 15 minutes (non-rush hours) from 6:55AM-10:30PM from Monday to Saturday and 9:50AM-10:00PM on Sunday.
 Fares range from ₹5-30.

 The four-seat sections at each end of a coach are reserved for senior citizens and the physically challenged.
 The two middle seat sections, between the general seat sections on each side, are reserved for women.
-Smoking is also strictly prohibited on the metro premises.
+Smoking and drinking are also prohibited on the metro premises.
 Violating any of these incurs a penalty.

 Be aware that if you wish to exit at a station during rush hours, you will have to tackle your way through in order to get out before the opposite flow of passengers pushes you back inside.
 Don't be afraid of using your strength to push yourself out.